luna43/collage/index.md

 *   Also I am recently really into buying flowers, even though I know almost nothing about flowers :)
 *   I watch Twitch.tv everyday, Lirik is my favorite streamer!
 *   I think more beverages should be spicy.
-*   I am a very social person and love to chat, definitely feel free to contact me on any of the platforms we have even just to chat!
+*   I am a very social person and love to chat, definitely feel free to contact me on any of the platforms we have, even just to chat!